Free shipping above 49 Euro

 3. Ashwagandha reduces cortisol, which can affect mental performance.
 Too high cortisol levels affect the amount and type of neural connections in the brain and lead to degeneration of parts of the brain that are related to concentration, focus, and memory.

 4. Ashwagandha increases the levels of the brain's antioxidant enzymes, thereby better protecting the neurons from free radicals.
-Ashwagandha's antioxidant properties also reduce oxidative damage by directly neutralizing free radicals.
+Ashwagandha's antioxidant properties also reduce oxidative damage by directly neutralising free radicals.

 Regardless of the reason, the body responds to stress in a similar manner, leading to a series of physiological changes that prepare the body to face or flee from a stressor and then return it to a state of self-regulation or balance.

 In the short term, the stress response can be a positive thing that increases a person's ability to cope with life-changing circumstances.
 If a person is subjected to repeated stress over a longer period, the body slowly loses its ability to cope with it, which leads to a breakdown of vital functions and a deterioration in health and well-being.
 It is estimated that chronic stress triggers or exacerbates 90% of diseases affecting the body.

 Ashwagandha has the unique ability to relieve the symptoms of chronic stress and to bring the body into its natural balance.